Time to REFLECT: Can We Trust LLM Judges for Evidence-based Research Agents?

 Key Points

-- Current evaluations rely on subjective human preferences.
+- Existing meta-evaluations rely on subjective human preferences and overlook open-ended tasks.

 📖 Reader Mode